fivequarters/fusebit.io/src/_blog/_posts/node-js-18-release.md

 In other notable upgrades, you can also look forward to:
 - [Webstreams API](https://github.com/nodejs/node/pull/42225), [Blob](https://github.com/nodejs/node/pull/41270) and [BroadcastChannel](https://github.com/nodejs/node/pull/41271) have graduated out of experimental and are now available globally by default.
-- A [Command-line Argument Parsing API](https://github.com/nodejs/node/pull/42675) will be available as an experimental feature
+- `headersTimeout` and `requestTimeout` logic has been [added](https://github.com/nodejs/node/pull/41263) to automatically close any open connections no longer needed.
 - The Javascript Engine is now being [upgraded from V8](https://github.com/nodejs/node/pull/41610) to X

+Notable misses:

+- A [Command-line Argument Parsing API](https://github.com/nodejs/node/pull/42675) almost made it in to this release, but should be rolled out in the next minor release.

 For more details and a full commit list of what made it in, you can head over directly into the [release PR](https://github.com/nodejs/node/pull/42262) for Node.js 18!